 How to Make Arroz Doce

-- In a thick stock pot, add your milk, water, butter, and rice bring these items to a simmer over medium heat.
+In a thick-walled medium saucepan, add your milk, 2 cups of water, butter, and rice bring these items to a boil over medium heat.

-- Once your mixture is simmering add your lemon zest, extract, pinch of salt, and sugar.
+Once your mixture is boiling add your lemon zest, extract, pinch of salt, and sugar.

-- Cook over Low heat for 25 minutes-stir frequently.
+Reduce heat and simmer over Low heat for 25 minutes-stirring frequently.
 If you do not stir frequently, your rice will stick to the bottom of the pot and burn.

-- After 25 minutes, remove rice mixture from the heat, and stir in 1 egg yolk at a time rapidly to not make scrambled eggs.
+After 25 minutes, remove rice mixture from the heat, and stir in 1 egg yolk at a time rapidly (to temper the eggs) to prevent scrambled eggs.
 If you do it too slowly the yolks will cook.

 Storing Rice Pudding

-You can leave it at room temperature for the day (it tastes yummy warm or cold), but I recommend refrigerating any leftovers or rice you might not need until the next day.
-Simply cover and refrigerate for up to 5 days.
+You can leave it at room temperature for the day (it tastes yummy warm or cold), but I recommend refrigerating any leftovers you might not need until the next day.
+Simply cover with plastic wrap and refrigerate for up to 5 days.
 This does not freeze well.

 If you love this Portuguese Rice Pudding you might also love this Chourico Stuffed Quahogs by Sizzling Eats.